-Franceca: Before the start of 2011, I had never even heard of mesothelioma.
+Francesca: Before the start of 2011, I had never even heard of mesothelioma.
 I probably couldn’t have even guessed what the word meant back then.
 But now I know it well.
 It was the reason my dad passed away.
 It is now a word I will never forget.

 It was a word I had to learn quickly.
 My dad had been feeling a bit under the weather but didn’t think much of it, putting it down to a normal cold or virus.
 When his back started giving him serious pain, he went to the doctors where they assured him he was okay.
-The problem with mesothelioma is that the symptoms usually don’t appear for years.
+The problem with mesothelioma is that early symptoms usually don’t appear for years.
 So, at this stage, we had no idea about his cancer.
 When things got worse, the doctors found that my dad’s lungs had been filling with fluid and needed to be drained.
 After going in and out of hospital and being drained many times, things were getting worse.
 The first hospital visit was on March 16, 2011 and by the end of April 2011 we found out it was cancer, mesothelioma cancer.
 Doctors were trying to do all they could, but mesothelioma is so aggressive that on May 18, 2011 my father passed away.
 Suddenly gone.